 As we previously touched on, our beliefs are often created at a young age from what we have experienced.
 All of our beliefs are integral to achieving success.
 With these beliefs we create our own “belief system.”
 Therefore our beliefs become our destiny.

 According to personal development coach, David Bayer, our beliefs are in fact decisions.
 These decisions are either working for or against us.
 It is our responsibility to make new decisions that help to create a new psycho-cybernetic loop that we play.
 By taking one small step at a time, we are changing our thoughts and beliefs by replacing them with small victories.
 As mentioned, concrete goal setting is important.
 While you are creating your goals, pay attention to any negative self-thoughts as soon as they come to mind.

 Creating your goal plan is extremely important.
-Here are the five steps that you should remember when working to accomplish your goals.
+Here are the seven steps that you should remember when working to accomplish your goals.

 Learn More & Improve

 I am extremely passionate about working with others to help them to change their negative loops and meet their desired goals.
 I would love to help you to do the same.
 I have teamed up with Doris Robinson of Suburban Philly Hypnosis to create an amazing one day workshop.
 Join us on either Saturday, October 20, 2018, OR Thursday, October 25, 2018 at The Community Rooms of Giant in Willow Grove to learn more about taking control of your thoughts, achieving your desired goals, and positively changing your life.
 Register HERE or the Saturday workshop or register HERE or for the Thursday workshop.
 Let’s work to make your dream a reality.
 It’s entirely possible.